zsh-users/zsh-syntax-highlighting/docs/highlighters/regexp.md

 ZSH_HIGHLIGHT_REGEXP+=('^rm .*' fg="red",bold)
 ```

-This will highlight the whole line starting with `rm` (for all operating systems,
+This will highlight the whole line starting with `rm` command (for all
-in contrast to the below example).
+operating systems, in contrast to the below example).

-Some regex patterns are [subject to the host platform][MAN_ZSH_REGEX], especially
+Some regular expressions are [subject to the host platform][MAN_ZSH_REGEX],
-the kernel.
-To highlight `sudo` only as a complete word, i.e., `sudo cmd`, but
+especially the kernel.
+To highlight `sudo` only as a complete word, i.e.,
-not `sudoedit`:
+`sudo cmd`, but not `sudoedit`, the respective regular expressions for the host
+systems would be:

 * GNU-Linux